AlexShkarin/pyLabLib/docs/devices/Thorlabs_TLCamera.rst

     >> cam1.close()
     >> cam2.close()

-If not serial is provided, the software connects to the first available camera.
+If no serial is provided, the software connects to the first available camera.

 Operation
 ------------------------